-Seemingly every major casting decision lately is at least a little bit contentious, with actors like Michael B. Jordan and Ben Affleck kicking up dust over their comic book movies.
+Seemingly every major casting decision in the late 2010s is at least a little bit contentious, with actors like Michael B. Jordan and Ben Affleck kicking up dust over their comic book movies.
 Internet denizens weren't happy and they took to social media to express their wrath in 140 characters.
 But it's not just superhero films that provide fodder for casting arguments: since the '30s, there have been fan backlashes about the actors picked to portray beloved characters from fiction.
-With this list we've picked some of the most controversial casting choices ever.
+With this list, we've picked some of the most controversial casting choices ever.

 When Gadot, best known for the Fast & Furious films, was announced as the new Wonder Woman in Batman v Superman: Dawn of Justice, Twitter flipped out (as it is wont to do).
-The monsters on the social media nightmare tornado attacked everything from her looks to her work to her amount of muscle.
-Hopefully the first live-action cinematic Wonder Woman prove the haters wrong.
+The monsters on the social media nightmare tornado criticized everything from her looks to her work to her amount of muscle.2,7701,090Was this a controversial choice?

 Michael Keaton - BatmanPhoto: Batman/Warner Bros.